ELC/BuzzCache/pages/technology___DependencyManagement___npm.md

-- npm is the default package manager for [[techno]] and is widely used in the JavaScript ecosystem.
+- npm is the default package manager for [[technology/language/NodeJS]] and is widely used in the [[technology/language/JavaScript]] ecosystem.
 It allows developers to install, manage, and share packages with ease.